robweber/trash-panda/README.md

 ### Notifications

 By default the system will not send any notifications, but there is support for some built-in notification methods.
 These can be defined in the `config` section of the YAML file by creating a `notifications` option.
-A notifier is loaded at startup and will send notifications on host status (up/down) changes or service status changes each time a check is run.
+One, or more, notification types can be specified.
+Each notification type is loaded at startup and will send notifications on host status (up/down) changes or service status changes each time a check is run.
 Services must be in a CONFIRMED state before a notification is sent.
 Services are in an UNCONFIRMED state when either a warning or critical state has not reached the `service_check_attempts` threshold described above.
 It is possible to temporarily silence notifications using the web interface or [API](#api).

-Additional notification methods can be defined by extending the `MonitorNotification` class.
+Additional notification types can be defined by extending the `MonitorNotification` class.
 Built-in notification types are listed below.

 __Log Notifier__ - writes all notification messages directly to the log.
 Optionally the `path` argument can be used to specify a custom log path for notification messages.
 ```
 config:
   notifications:
-    type: log
+    - type: log
       args:
         path: /path/to/custom.log
         propagate: True  # controls if notifications also written to root logger
 ```

 __Pushover Notifier__ - sends messages through the [Pushover Notification Service](https://pushover.net/).
 A valid application key and user key are needed for your account and can be generated using [their instructions](https://pushover.net/api).
 ```
 config:
   notifications:
-    type: pushover
+    - type: pushover
       args:
         api_key: pushover_api_key
         user_key: pushover_user_key
 ```

 ## Services